-Students making requests to the Committee on Academic Status (CAS) are asking for exceptions to College regulations.
+If the request is related to a physical or mental health condition, students should complete a Medical Review Committee petition instead.
 Petition approval is not automatic and is generally given only when circumstances are extraordinary.
 Students are required to continue attending their present class schedule until notified in writing of the Committee’s final decision.

-Types of petitions
+Types of petitions:

 If a student wishes to add or drop a class after the add/drop deadline, the student must petition CAS.
 Petitions to drop classes are rarely approved except under circumstances beyond a student’s control.